With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHoly Redeemer Hospital is a mental health facility in Jenkintown, PA, located at 1648 Huntingdon Pike, 19046 zip code area.
 Holy Redeemer Hospital provides hospital inpatient treatment.
-Holy Redeemer Hospital provides psychotropic medication, group therapy and couples/family therapy to seniors 65 or older and adults.
-Holy Redeemer Hospital also supports seniors or older adults, people with Alzheimer's or dementia and people with traumatic brain injury.
-Additional services offered by Holy Redeemer Hospital consist of family psychoeducation, intensive case management and suicide prevention services.
+Holy Redeemer Hospital provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to adults and seniors 65 or older.
+Holy Redeemer Hospital also supports people with traumatic brain injury, seniors or older adults and people with Alzheimer's or dementia.
+Additional services offered by Holy Redeemer Hospital consist of family psychoeducation, suicide prevention services and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.